-See section 9.1: "LF series cab switch locations" for information about the location of the HD-OBD connector on LF vehicles.
+See section 9.1: "LF series cab switch and connector locations" for information about the location of the HD-OBD connector on LF vehicles.

-See section 10.1: "CF series cab connections" for information about the location of the HD-OBD connector on CF vehicles.
+See section 10.1: "CF series cab switch and connector locations" for information about the location of the HD-OBD connector on CF vehicles.

-See section 11.1: "XF series cab switch locations" for information about the location of the HD-OBD connector on XF vehicles.
+See section 11.1: "XF series cab switch and connector locations" for information about the location of the HD-OBD connector on XF vehicles.